planck-repl/planck/site/src/repl.md

 ### Verbose Mode

-If you started Planck in verbose mode (by passing `-v` or `--verbose`) then you will see the JavaScript that is executed for forms that you enter in the REPL, along with other useful diagnostic information.
+If you started Planck in verbose mode (by passing `-v` or `-​-verbose`) then you will see the JavaScript that is executed for forms that you enter in the REPL, along with other useful diagnostic information.

 ### REPL Specials